hoytpr/Helpful_scripts_and_things/Merging-run-datafiles-with-same-sample-names.md

 To increase the total number of reads per sample, it is common to run samples multiple times in separate runs on the Illumina NextSeq500.
-The outputs are different folders with filenames are the exact same (unless there are changes made to the "SampleSheet.csv").
+The outputs are different folders with filenames that are the exactly the same (unless there are changes made to the "SampleSheet.csv").
 The NextSeq500 flowcell has a single flowcell, with four interconnected regions that are called "Lanes" which is confusing when compared to other Illumina Instruments